 Our Board has selected the Compensation Committee (the "Committee") to administer the 2016 Plan.
-All Committee members must be "non-employee directors" as defined by Rule 16b-3 of the Exchange Act, "outside directors" for purposes of Section 162(m) and independent as defined by Nasdaq or any other national securities exchange on which any securities of the Company may be listed for trading in the future.
+All Committee members must be "non-employee directors" as defined by Rule 16b-3 of the Exchange Act.
 The Board may in its discretion elect to administer 2016 Plan, provided that it is administered only by those directors who are independent within the meaning of the 2016 Plan.
 Subject to the terms of the 2016 Plan, the Committee is authorized to select eligible persons to participate in the 2016 Plan, grant awards, determine the type and number of awards to be granted and the number of shares of common stock to which awards will relate, specify times at which awards will be exercisable or settled (including performance conditions that may be required as a condition thereof), set other terms and conditions of awards, prescribe forms of award agreements, interpret and specify rules and regulations for administration of the 2016 Plan and make all other determinations that it deems necessary or advisable for the administration of the 2016 Plan.